spryker/spryker-docs/docs/scos/dev/guidelines/performance-guidelines/architecture-performance-guidelines.md

 ### Duplications of database queries
 During the project implementation, sometimes developers might execute similar queries that return the same result or subset of data from it in one transaction.
 Therefore, architects should ensure that the database interactions are set to the lowest possible number.
 They can achieve this by:

-* Merging several queries to one query with a bigger result (unfiltered).
+* Merging several queries into one query with a bigger result (unfiltered).
 * Aggregating the duplicate query to one query and sharing the result with the stack of the code execution (memory).

 {% info_block warningBox %}